-SCOR UK maintains regulatory capital calculated on the Solvency II Standard Formula basis.
+SCOR UK maintains regulatory capital calculated on the Standard Formula basis in accordance with the PRA Rulebook.
 The table below shows the standalone and diversified solvency capital requirement (SCR) for each risk module.

-The SCR amounts to GBP 134.6 million as at December 31, 2021, an increase of GBP 32.8 million from the prior year end.
-It is highlighted that the year-end 2021 SCR is still subject to supervisory assessment by the PRA.
+The SCR amounts to GBP 194.9 million as at December 31, 2022, an increase of GBP 60.3 million from the prior year end.
+It is highlighted that the year-end 2022 SCR is still subject to supervisory assessment by the PRA.